 We’ll explain our super-easy attendance system and you’ll be ready to step on the mat.

 Typically class starts with a brief warm up that includes some light cardio and stretching.
 We may do some movement drills, as well.
+Typically, this section of class lasts about 10 – 15 minutes.

 Next, we will work on the various skills and techniques that we are focusing on for that day.
 These usually include self-defense techniques from standing positions, techniques from the ground, and positional techniques to help you get from a vulnerable position to one in which you’re better able to control a fight.
+Usually, we’ll spend 45-60 minutes on this portion of class.

 The Most Important Thing